 The grassy foliage, upright stems, and bright flowers of Armeria varieties like this one look great in containers.
 Especially with the shrubby habit of roses.
 Up to 8" tall by 12" wide.
 Zones 3-9.

 Stonecrop (Sedum) varieties are perfect "spillers" and/or "fillers" in containers with roses.
 This variety has small, rounded, and bronze-tinged foliage.
 Up to 4" tall by 12" wide.
 Zones 3-9.

 Tips For Growing Roses in Containers

-Find companions that won't upstage the star.
-When planting roses in mixed containers, pair them with plants with smaller blooms and thinner foliage to complement the lush flowers and leaves of the rose.
+- Find companions that won't upstage the star.
+When planting roses in mixed containers, pair them with plants with smaller blooms and thinner foliage.
+This will complement the lush flowers and leaves of the rose.

-Protect in winter in cold climates (Zones 5 and lower).
+- Protect in winter in cold climates (Zones 5 and lower).
 Add another layer of mulch as temperatures drop.
 Put your containers in a shed or garage if you live in an area with harsh, cold winters.
-You can also place your containers next to an exterior wall of the house to protect them from wind and create some added protection from winter weather.
+You can also place your containers next to an exterior wall of the house.
+This will protect them from wind and create some added protection from winter weather.